mbudnek/google-home-hubitat-community/README.md

 - Locked/Unlocked Attribute: The device attribute used to query the current state of the device.
 Maps to the `lock` attribute by default.
 - Locked Value: The value that the Locked/Unlocked attribute will report when the device is locked.
 Defaults to "locked".
 - Lock Command: A device command used to lock the device.
 Should not require any parameters.
-Mapps to `lock` by default.
+Maps to `lock` by default.
 - Lock Command: A device command used to unlock the device.
 Should not require any parameters.
-Mapps to `unlock` by default.
+Maps to `unlock` by default.

 ### On/Off